allinbits/cosmos-cash/docs/architecture/adr-002-docs-structure.md

 ##### docs/Reference/use-cases

-This will be a folder that describe Cosmos Cash use cases.
+The `use-cases` folder describes Cosmos Cash use cases.
 Ideally, use cases are written in behavior-driven development (BDD) format.
-Use case content should be dry in nature and avoid explanation that should be covered in the explanation documentation.
+Use case content should be dry in nature and avoid explanations that should be covered in the explanation documentation.

 ##### docs/Reference/architecture

-This will be a folder containing architecture diagrams such as component, activity and sequence diagrams as relevant.
-Specifically these should be in a format suitable for version management and esay to update.
-Therefore these should be in SVG or DOT format and not image formats (JPEG, PNG etc.)
+The `architecture` folder contains architecture diagrams such as component, activity, and sequence diagrams as relevant.
+Specifically, these assets should be in a format suitable for version management and easy to update.
+Therefore, these diagrams should be in SVG or DOT format and not image formats (JPEG, PNG, and so on).

 #### docs/Explanation

-This folder will provide context for readers and are discursive in nature.
-Please see the [Divio Explanation page](https://documentation.divio.com/explanation/#) for more detail.
+The `Explanation` folder contains content that provides context for readers and is discursive in nature.
+See the [Divio Explanation page](https://documentation.divio.com/explanation/#) for more detail.

-- **docs/explanation/README.md** - This will orient the reader and explain the content.
+- **docs/explanation/README.md** - This file orients the reader and explains the content.

 ##### docs/Explanation/ADR

-This is a folder that will track decisions regarding design and architecture (such as this).
-It will contain the following:
+The `ADR` folder tracks decisions regarding design and architecture (such as this documentation strategy).
+ADR content includes the following:

 - **docs/explanation/adr/README** - introduction to ADR
-- **docs/explanation/adr/PROCESS.md** which details how to raise ADRs
+- **docs/explanation/adr/PROCESS.md** - describes how to raise ADRs
 - **docs/explanation/adr/adr-template.md** - template for raising ADR
 - **docs/explanation/adr/adr-{number}-{desc}.md** - an ADR document

 ##### docs/Explanation/articles

-This SHALL BE a folder that contains a sub-folder for each published article.
-By published this COULD REFER to blog posts.
-The folder should be name such that it describes the article purpose.
-Each sub-folder SHALL CONTAIN all the content relevant to the article (e.g. images, bibliographies etc).
-These articles can be converted into pdf using pandoc.
+The `articles` folder contains a sub-folder for each published article.
+Published articles this COULD REFER to blog posts.
+The folder should be named such that it describes the article's purpose.
+Each sub-folder SHALL CONTAIN all the content relevant to the article (for example, images, bibliographies, and so on).
+These articles can be converted into PDF format using Pandoc.

-In order to do this
+To convert articles to PDF using Pandoc:

-- There SHOULD BE a makefile with targets for calling pandoc - Note: the process for building pdf are not part of the commit or release processes, but ad-hoc
+- There SHOULD BE a makefile with targets for calling Pandoc.
+Note: the process for building PDF files is not part of the commit or release processes, but ad-hoc
-- There SHOULD BE a latex template file that can create pdf files with consistent look and feel.
-This COULD BE the [Eisvogel template](https://github.com/Wandmalfarbe/pandoc-latex-template) with suitable modifications
+- There SHOULD BE a LaTeX template file that can create PDF files that have a consistent look and feel.
+This COULD BE the [Eisvogel template](https://github.com/Wandmalfarbe/pandoc-latex-template) with suitable modifications.
 - The makefile and template should be independent of the article
-- THere SHOULD BE a README.md that describes how to use and build articles
+- There SHOULD BE a README.md that describes how to use the makefile and template and build articles

 > **Note:** Explanations can come in other forms, particularly issue discussion and Pull Requests.

 #### docs/Tutorials

-As indicated in the overview, these SHALL BE documents that target beginners and will take a user step-by-step through a process with the aim of achieving some goal.
-Please see the [Divio tutorial page](https://documentation.divio.com/tutorials/) for detail.
+As indicated in the overview, tutorials SHALL BE documents that target beginners and guide a user step-by-step through a process with the aim of achieving some goal.
+Please see the [Divio tutorial page](https://documentation.divio.com/tutorials/) for details.

-- There SHALL BE a folder for each tutorial - see the [Cosmos SDK tutorials](https://github.com/cosmos/sdk-tutorials) as an example
+- There SHALL BE a folder for each tutorial.
+See the [Cosmos SDK tutorials](https://github.com/cosmos/sdk-tutorials) as an example.
-- The folder SHALL CONTAIN all the content relevant for that tutorial.
+- The folder SHALL CONTAIN all of the content that is relevant for that tutorial.
-- The content SHOULD BE consistent in format with [SDK tutorials](https://tutorials.cosmos.network/).
+- The content SHOULD BE consistent in format with [Cosmos SDK tutorials](https://tutorials.cosmos.network/).

 #### docs/How-To

-Compared to tutorials, [How-Tos](https://documentation.divio.com/how-to-guides/) are help an experienced reader solve a specific problem.
-These SHALL USE templates similar to the tutorials - see above.
+In contrast to tutorials, [how-to guides](https://documentation.divio.com/how-to-guides/) are a series of actionable steps to help an experienced reader solve a specific problem.
+These how-to guides SHALL USE templates similar to the tutorials - see above.

 ### Templates

-Documentation SHOULD USE templates for documentation such as module messages etc.
+The documentation SHOULD USE Markdown templates to develop structured technical content, like module messages follow templates in the Cosmos SDK.

 - [The good docs project](https://github.com/thegooddocsproject)
 - [Readme editor](https://readme.so/editor)